Mcful123/auto_training/README.md

 Due to the lengthy training process, there is no finished model that could've been tested and so performance of this approach is completely unknown. <br />

 ### how to use
-Sorted images must be in their appropriate folders (IMPORTANT: name of folders MUST BE integers and consecutively named due to the way the functions are called).
+* Sorted images must be in their appropriate folders (IMPORTANT: name of folders MUST BE integers and consecutively named due to the way the functions are called). <br />
-An empty folder named 'validation' is also needed.
-'Trainer.py' will use the current crucible detect model (which works flawlessly) and create two .csv files.
+* An empty folder named 'validation' is also needed.
+* 'Trainer.py' will use the current crucible detect model (which works flawlessly) and create two .csv files.
-The .csv files are the label filed used for training and validation.
+* The .csv files are the label filed used for training and validation.
 It contains the image coordinates of the crucible in each photo and its powder volume (header: 'class').
-One .csv file is used for training and the other .csv file is used for validation.
-The code will automatically select 10% of the images to be used for validation.
+* One .csv file is used for training and the other .csv file is used for validation.
+* The code will automatically select 10% of the images to be used for validation.
 Then the code will start training a new model and save it as 'new_model.pth'.

 ##### notes
 * Training the model with 25 images (22 used for training and 3 used for validation) took  minutes on a laptop without GPU acceleration.
 Using a dedicated graphics card will